le0pard/chef-server-example/README.md

 # Chef Server example

+**WARNING**: This article can be outdated.
+Better read my book about chef: [Cooking Infrastructure by Chef](http://chef.leopard.in.ua/)

 * [Getting Started with Chef Server.
 Part 1](http://leopard.in.ua/2013/02/17/chef-server-getting-started-part-1/)
 * [Getting Started with Chef Server.
 Part 2](http://leopard.in.ua/2013/09/01/chef-server-getting-started-part-2/)